Home > Packs

 Support us!
 GearJunkie may earn a small commission from affiliate links in this article.
 Learn More

 While there isn’t a single ultralight backpack for everyone, we’ve noted some of the useful features and specs of each of our recommendations to help you find the best ultralight backpack for your needs.
-At the end of our list, be sure to check out our comparison chart, buyer’s guide, and frequently asked questions.
+At the end of our list, be sure to check out our Comparison Chart, Buyer’s Guide, and Price & Value sections for additional info to guide your choice.

 The Best Ultralight Backpacks of 2024